Xavier Players to Watch Against Pittsburgh - Second Round

 Top Xavier Players to Watch vs. Pittsburgh - Second Round

-The NCAA tournament at Greensboro Coliseum on Sunday features a second-round matchup that pits the Xavier Musketeers against the Pittsburgh Panthers at 12:10 PM ET.
-The Musketeers' Jack Nunge and the Panthers' Jamarius Burton are two players to watch in this contest.
+Sunday's second-round NCAA tournament matchup between the Xavier Musketeers and the Pittsburgh Panthers at Greensboro Coliseum at 12:10 PM ET features the Musketeers' Jack Nunge and the Panthers' Jamarius Burton as players to watch.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on CBS.
+In the article below, we'll give you all the info you need to know about who to look out for in this matchup on CBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!